 Will Smith Zoo School runs five days a week, Monday through Friday, from 9:00 a.m. to 2:00 p.m.
 The main gate to enter will open at 8:00 a.m. for Extended Care families and 8:45 a.m. for Non-Extended Care families.
 Please walk your child down and entrust them to the teacher in their classroom each morning, bidding a cheerful and confident goodbye.
 Remember, any hesitation on your part may make your child feel they have something to fear.
 We ask families to reassure their children by letting them know that you will be back to pick them up soon.
 Children are very perceptive and can sense your emotions.
 It is best to remain calm and friendly but authentic.
 If you feel nervous, say that you are nervous.
-If you are excited, say that you are modeling helpful behaviors for your child.
+If you are excited, say that you are excited.
+It is important to know that when you label and express your emotions, you are modeling helpful behaviors for your child.